East End of London: Politics and social reform

 The Communist Manifesto was first published, in German, at a printers at 146 Liverpool Street, in Bishopsgate Without, in 1848.
 Towards the end of the 19th century, a new wave of radicalism came to the East End, arriving both with Jewish émigrés fleeing from Eastern European persecution, and Russian and German radicals avoiding arrest.
 A German émigré anarchist, Rudolf Rocker, began writing in Yiddish for Arbayter Fraynd (Workers' Friend).
 By 1912, he had organised a mass London garment workers' strike for better conditions and an end to "sweating".
 Amongst the Russians was fellow anarchist Peter Kropotkin who helped found the Freedom Press in Whitechapel.
 Afanasy Matushenko, one of the leaders of the Potemkin mutiny, fled the failure of the Russian Revolution of 1905 to seek sanctuary in Stepney Green.
 Leon Trotsky and Vladimir Lenin attended meetings of the newspaper Iskra in 1903, in Whitechapel; and in 1907 Lenin and Joseph Stalin attended the Fifth Congress of the Russian Social Democratic Labour Party held at the Brotherhood Church in De Beauvoir Town.
 That congress consolidated the leadership of Lenin's Bolshevik faction and debated strategy for the communist revolution in Russia.
-Trotsky noted, in his memoires, meeting Maxim Gorky and Rosa Luxemburg at the conference.
+Trotsky noted, in his memoirs, meeting Maxim Gorky and Rosa Luxemburg at the conference.

 By the 1880s, the casual system caused dock workers to unionise under Ben Tillett and John Burns.
 This led to a demand for "6d per hour" (the "Docker's Tanner"), and an end to casual labour in the docks.
-Colonel G. R. Birt, the general manager at Millwall Docks, gave evidence to a Parliamentary committee, on the physical condition of the workers:
+Colonel G. R. Birt, the general manager at Millwall Docks, gave evidence to a parliamentary committee, on the physical condition of the workers:

 The poor fellows are miserably clad, scarcely with a boot on their foot, in a most miserable state....
 These are men who come to work in our docks who come on without having a bit of food in their stomachs, perhaps since the previous day; they have worked for an hour and have earned 5d.
 [2p]; their hunger will not allow them to continue: they take the 5d. in order that they may get food, perhaps the first food they have had for twenty-four hours.